thoth-tech/programming-arcana/README.md

 ## The format style

-The base format style used is _llvm_, the detailed format options is inside the file [.clang-format](/.clang-format) generated with command `clang-format -style=llvm -dump-config > .clang-format`.
+The base format style used is [_google_](https://google.github.io/styleguide/cppguide.html), the detailed format options is inside the file [.clang-format](/.clang-format) which is generated with command `clang-format -style=google -dump-config > .clang-format`.

 ## Usage